 What is a Vision Statement?

-- What are your hopes and dreams and goals for your business?
+- What are your biggest dreams and long-term aspirations for the business?

 What is a Mission Statement?

-Consider the following questions when writing your mission statement:
+Ask yourself these questions when crafting your mission statement:

 The Basics of Vision and Mission Statements